Big-Life-Lab/PHES-ODM/metadata_V2.md

 - [SiteValue]
 - [PopulationValue]

+(add a schematic diagram for the relationship between these data tables: site ---> sample ---> assay ---> measure.)

 ## Program description tables

-The **program description tables** describe your testing program, including infomation of your testing lab, testing site and assay methods.
+The **program description tables** describe your testing program, including infomation about testing labs, testing sites and assay methods.
 The table are only updated if you change or add new sites or assay methods.
+Example of information stored in these tables is the name and address of a testing laboratory or testing site.

 - [AssayMethod]
 - [Instrument]